Welcoming the New Year like a true Jedi.

 But before that, allow me to share something.
 For whatever reason, New Year’s Eves never turn out right for me.
-This so, no matter what I do, how hard I plan.
+This, no matter what I do, how hard I plan.

 Something inevitably goes “wrong” before the big hour.

 Take for example those years in the late 90s.
 (My varsity/party years) Once, I got so smashed I didn’t notice the countdown happening around me.

 Two years ago, 2016 New Year’s Eve.
 The evening started off decent enough; I had a pleasant second viewing of The Force Awakens at Capitol Theatre.
 Thereafter, curiosity got the better of me and I decided to take a stroll around the Marina Bay area, just so, you know, to “check out” the festive crowds.

 2017 wasn’t too bad.
 I watched La La Land, then managed to secure a spot along the main road to catch the fireworks.
 I was actually quite pleased with myself for discovering that great spot, it was nice and spacey and kind of deserted.
 And then I discovered, at the stroke of midnight, why it was so spacey.
 The substation across the road effectively blocked out half the fireworks.

-Last night.
-What happened was this.
+As for last night, what happened was this.
 Traumatised by yesterdays, I was determined to do it “right” this time.
 I pre-purchased entry tickets for The Float @ Marina Bay, and got there before 9.
-The big plan was that I would install myself on one of the seats and spend the remaining hours of 2017 toying with my phone, right up to midnight.
+The big plan was that I would INSTALL myself on one of the seats and spend the remaining hours of 2017 toying with my phone, right up to midnight.